A Cluster Ranking Model for Full Anaphora Resolution: Data and Hyperparameters

+{\PD} is a constantly growing corpus collected using the annotation game {\pdfull} \cite{poesio-etal-2019-crowdsourced}.
+The corpus was annotated by players and then aggregated by an aggregating method to create a silver standard corpus.
+Both singletons and non-referring markables are annotated.
+We used the latest release of the corpus, consisting of 542 documents, 408,000 tokens and 108,000 mentions.\footnote{https://github.com/dali-ambiguity/Phrase-Detectives-Corpus-2.1.4}.

-The {\CONLL} datasets are the standard reference corpora for coreference resolution.
-The English {\CONLL} corpus consists of 2802, 342, and 348 documents for the train, development and test sets respectively.
+The {\CONLL} datasets are the standard datasets for coreference.
+The English {\CONLL} corpus consists of 3493 documents for a total of 1.6M tokens and 194,000 mentions.

-We use the official {\CONLL} 2012 scoring script to score our predictions when evaluating without singletons and non-referring markables, and the official {\CRAC} 2018 scoring script \cite{poesio2018crac} to evaluate other cases.
-The {\CRAC} 2018 Extended Scorer is an extension of the {\CONLL} 2012 script that can handle singletons and non-referring markables.
-The Extended Scorer is the same as the {\CONLL} scorer when evaluating without singletons and non-referring markables, but also reports P, R and F1 values for non-referring markables when those are considered.
+We use the official {\CONLL} 2012 scorer to score our predictions when evaluating without singletons and non-referring markables, and the official {\CRAC} 2018 scorer \cite{poesio2018crac} to evaluate other cases.
+The {\CRAC} 2018 Extended Scorer is an extension of the {\CONLL} 2012 official scorer developed by Nafise Moosavi that can handle singletons and non-referring markables.
+The Extended Scorer is identical to the {\CONLL} scorer when evaluating without singletons and non-referring markables, but also reports P, R and F1 values for non-referring markables when those are considered.
 Following standard practice, we report recall, precision, and F1 scores for MUC, B$^3$ and CEAF$_{\phi_4}$ and the average F1 score of those three metrics.
 Besides, we report the F1 score for non-referring when needed.

 For our experiments, we use the same maximum span width ($l=30$), number spans per tokens ($\lambda=0.4$) and most of the network parameters as \newcite{lee2018higher} and \newcite{kantor2019bertee}.
-A detailed configurations can be find in Table \ref{table:config}.
+The details are in Table \ref{table:config}.